matthewviray/power-outages-project/README.md

 I plan to predict if the cause of a outage is due to weather or non-weather causes.
 This prediction will be useful to better pepare ahead of time and allocate resourses to the right locations based on the knowledge if in the future the outages are going to be weather related or not, especially as about half of the outages in the data is due to severe weather.
 This prediction problem will be classification and the type of classification it'll be is binary classification.

 The variable we'll be predicting in our cleaned dataset is `is_weather` as the column has a 1 if the caused is weather realted else 0.
 We choose accuracy as our metric score because our dataset is balanced where accuracy wont be bias towards a major category.
-In our prediction model we can only use features that we have at the time of prediction so we'll try and use `MONTH`, `U.S._STATE`, `NERC.REGION`, `ANOMALY.LEVEL` , `CLIMATE.REGION`, `TOTAL.SALES`, `TOTAL.CUSTOMERS`,`UTIL.REALGSP`, `POPPCT_URBAN`, `POPDEN_URBAN`, and`AREAPCT_URBAN` for our prediction model.
+In our prediction model we can only use features that we have at the time of prediction so we'll try and use `MONTH`, `U.S._STATE`, `NERC.REGION`, `ANOMALY.LEVEL` , `CLIMATE.CATEGORY`, `CLIMATE.REGION`, `TOTAL.SALES`, `TOTAL.CUSTOMERS`,`UTIL.REALGSP`, `POPPCT_URBAN`, `POPDEN_URBAN`, and`AREAPCT_URBAN` for our prediction model.

 # Base Model